 Sinclair offers a variety of scholarship opportunities for students.
 Scholarships are available to recent high school graduates, new students, current students and returning students.
 Sinclair students also receive a wide variety of scholarships from external donors and outside resources.

-Interested applications should complete a 2015/2016 FAFSA and have a admissions application on file with the institution.
+Interested applications should complete a 2019-2020 FAFSA and have an admissions application on file with the institution.

 The Sinclair Community College Foundation is a 501(c)(3) tax exempt organization established in 1969 to provide funding for student and college needs not otherwise covered by other forms of financial aid.
 To view Foundation scholarships, visit the Sinclair Online Scholarship Application System.

 The Physical Education Department coordinates all athletic scholarship awards.
 Decisions and scholarships offers are made by individual coaches and endorsed by the Athletic Director.
 The Financial Aid & Scholarships Office is notified to credit an award to the student's account.